 Furthermore, it is forbidden to leave the boat without a crew member on board.
 If you do want to leave the boat, one person must remain aboard at all times (it can be anyone).
 Naval police regularly check vessels, so make sure you follow this rule.

-Prevailing winds are from the west and northwest, and in this weather it is preferable to moor on the southern and eastern sides of the island.
-The waters around Elba are relatively open and winds can pick up quickly, so it important to pay close attention to weather forecasts, in order not to be surprised by sudden inclement weather during the night.
+Prevailing winds are from the west and northwest, and in this weather, it is preferable to moor on the southern and eastern sides of the island.
+The waters around Elba are relatively open and winds can pick up quickly, so it's important to pay close attention to weather forecasts, to ensure that the wind and waves don't catch you out in an unsuitable bay at night.
+In the summer months, the winds you will most often encounter here are the Sirocco and the Mistral.
+The Sirocco blows from the south to southeast, so it's best to visit the bays in the north of the island when this is the case.
+On the other hand, if the Mistral is blowing from the north to northwest, head for southern Elba.

 Weather forecasts are updated 24 hours a day on Channel 68 in English, German and Italian.
 They are divided into three parts: general weather situation, weather warnings and forecasts by area.